carwashconnect/cwc-core-js/README.md

 # cwc-core-js

-The quality of life functions I want in the majority of my projects
+Core functions for the CWC system.

 ## Installation
 ```bash